moliver28/research-handbook/content/handbook/marketing/developer-relations/community-programs/education-program/_index.md

 The GitLab educational evangelists are technical evangelists with a background in or enthusiasm for education and students of all levels.
 Educational evangelists connect, engage, and create technical content for our education community.

-The team has specific goals:

-1. **Create and curate content:** Enable faculty, students, and staff to successfully adopt and use GitLab.
-This includes blog posts, webinars, videos, workshops, eLearning courses, and best practices.
-1. **Connect and engage:** Evangelize the GitLab for Education Program.
-Connect and engage with program members and the wider community through our forum, social media posts, twitch streams, student spotlights, coffee chats, and at events.

 ### Evangelism on social media